fardinatabassum/Challenge-3-Password-Generator/README.md

 ## Description

 This repository contains the code used to make a basic password generator.
-The purpose of this webpage is to allow users to make randomized unique password while including the different criterias required by other webpages and applications in order to create a more secure password.
+The purpose of this webpage is to allow users to make randomized unique passwords while including the different criterias required by other webpages and applications in order to create a more secure password.
 This generator allows users to include uppercase, lowercase, numerics and even symbols as charcaters for the password.
 The generator limits the character count for the password between 8 to 128.This website generator hopes to help users create a secure password for them eliminating the process oof coming up with the password themselves

 ## Installation